stschulte/puppet-nimsoft/README.md

 The name of the resource must be of the for `profile_name/watcher_name`.

+#### nimsoft\_logmon\_exclude

+The `nimsoft_logmon_exclude` type can be used to describe a single exclude rule for a specific logmon profile.
+An exclude rule defines a pattern that will be checked against each line or block before any watcher rules are processed

+Example:

+    nimsoft_logmon_exclude { 'system log/ignore failed su'
+      ensure   => present,
+      active   => yes,
+      match    => '/FAILED su for \S+ by/',
+    }

+The name of the resource must be of the for `profile_name/exclude_name`.

 #### nimsoft\_process

 The `nimsoft_process` type can be used to describe a profile for the proceses